-It’s a very rare occurrence for a rat to physically attack and kill a chicken.
+It’s rare for a rat to physically attack and kill a chicken.
 Not only are rats smaller than adult chickens, they mainly eat nuts, plants, and fruits and aren’t really interested in living animals as a food source.
 In some cases, however, rodents will prey on small animals or insects, so be extra careful when baby chicks are around.
 A rat must be desperate and hungry to attack an adult chicken.

 Rats are also nocturnal animals, meaning they’re most active at night.
 At nighttime, chickens roost, as they are creatures of habit; they’ll never stay up after sunset.
 So if your chickens roost inside a secured coop, rats and chickens rarely see each other.

 Roosters can kill rats, mice, birds, and small rodents using their claws and spurs.
 They rarely attack by themselves, and it’s primarily self-defense.
 Chickens are prey animals, but roosters protecting their flock can get quite aggressive.
 Some roosters will kill trespassing rats and leave the carcass for the hens to eat.

 Rats, and any rodents, are unwanted guests near the chicken coop.
 They eat all the food and come for the eggs as well.
 Rodents are carriers of diseases like Newcastle disease and can be a treat to your chickens and your family.
 Leave no food source nearby, and they won’t be interested in your backyard.
 Don’t feed table scraps to your chickens; install an automatic feeder and collect the eggs daily.